The Power of Dividend

-How about the impact of dividend on the overall performance of my portfolio?
+How about the impact of dividends on the overall performance of my portfolio?

 I have done a quick check on my investment in the Singapore stock market since 2008 :

 Total Return XIRR ( including dividend ) = 18.4 %

-What happen if I exclude the dividend income, total XIRR would drop to 7.2 % only.
-Wow! that’s a huge gap of 11.2 % lower if dividend being excluded, but of course, this might be too extreme as in any case, STI index still giving a dividend yield of around 3.1 %.
+What happens if I exclude the dividend income, total XIRR would drop to 7.2 % only.
+Wow! that’s a huge gap of 11.2 % lower if dividends are excluded, but of course, this might be too extreme as in any case, the STI index still gives a dividend yield of around 3.1 %.
 If we factor that in, there is still a whopping 8% different base on my “dividend income “ investing strategies.

-Initially I was wondering why there is such a big gap and could it be because of my loss of around -$84,333 (paper + realized, excluding dividend ) in investing in 3 O&Gs ( SMM/SCI/Keppel Corp) and 3 Telcos ( M1/StarHub/SingTel ) which made XIRR without dividend worse than expected.
+Initially, I was wondering why there is such a big gap and if could it be because of my loss of around -$84,333 (paper + realized, excluding dividend ) in investing in 3 O&Gs ( SMM/SCI/Keppel Corp) and 3 Telcos ( M1/StarHub/SingTel ) which made XIRR without dividend worse than expected.

 But even if I exclude these 6 stocks in my analysis, the XIRR only improved marginally by 1 % only to 8.2 %, as such I would conclude that dividends play a bigger role in my journey of wealth accumulation and overall portfolio performance.

-How about you? any idea what will be the impact of dividend in your portfolio’s performance? mind to share if you have.
+How about you? any idea what will be the impact of dividends on your portfolio’s performance? mind to share if you have.

-PS : Don’t just invest base on yield and beware of “value trap “ in chasing yield only stocks, please also look at other aspects of financial analysis e.g FCF / Payout Ratio / Debts to Equity Ratio etc …
+PS: Don’t just invest based on yield and beware of the “value trap “ in chasing yield-only stocks, please also look at other aspects of financial analysis e.g FCF / Payout Ratio / Debts to Equity Ratio, etc …

 “Dividends were de-emphasized in the 1990s, but after the dot-com bubble burst, investors once again turned their attention to dividends.”
 From Morningstar